 After graduating, he immediately put the degree to work and was hired as an Environmental Specialist with Atlantic County, where he routinely conducted scientific testing and sampling in the field, of air, water, soil and hazardous materials, with using various methodologies and accepted practices.
 He was assigned to the Environmental Crimes Task Force where the small unit of four investigators pursued both criminal and civil environmental cases and took those cases to trial.

 After 10 years at the Atlantic County’s environmental unit, Sean shifted gears to pursue a career in law enforcement.
 He was hired by the Atlantic County Prosecutors Office as a Detective in 1998.
 Over the next 18 years, he gained experience in many units including Narcotics, Homicide, Evidence, Accreditation, Intelligence, and SWAT.

 In 2017, Sean was negatively impacted by the Opioid Crisis, as have many families across the country, and lost someone very close to him.
-Wanting to affect change as a civilian, he developed a presentation on the topic and he has been invited to speak at public functions on the subject of the Crisis, and will continue to volunteer his time for any group that will like to take advantage of his 10 years of Narcotic experience, and his passion to contribute to the Awareness movement of this epidemic.
+Wanting to affect change as a civilian, he developed a presentation on the topic and he has been invited to speak at public functions on the subject of the Crisis, including many area high schools, and will continue to volunteer his time for any group that will like to take advantage of his 10 years of Narcotic experience, and his passion to contribute to the Awareness movement of this epidemic.

 Sean has been an avid runner for all of his adult life.
 After competing as a Division III athlete for Stockton University in Track and Cross Country, he went on to be a perennial triathlete and racer.
 Running and racing Triathlons has been a passion of Sean from many years.
 He has competed and finished in 7 Ironman Distance races including his last race at this distance at age 50.